ohbm/osr2025/access.md

 {::options parse_block_html="true" /}
 <p align="justify">
 The OSR can be accessed for zero-cost at the point of [registration](link coming soon!<!-- register.md -->).
 Zero-cost registrants can watch [panel sessions](schedule.html), take part in live text-based Q&A, [host](submit.md) and participate in [emergent sessions](formats.md/#emergent), and join our scheduled social events!
 Broadcast will take place via Crowdcast and DouYu.
 Both these services allow participants to direct questions to speakers.
-You will be sent details on how to connect to these services after [registration](register.md) and before the start of the OHBM meeting on Monday 19th June.
+You will be sent details on how to connect to these services after [registration](register.md) and before the start of the OHBM meeting on Tuesday 24th June.
 We also encourage our zero-cost registrants to use [Mattermost](https://mattermost.brainhack.org) to chat together, with our speakers and with our [volunteer team](volunteers.md).
 If you are not familiar with Mattermost, you can check out the [user-guide](https://docs.mattermost.com/guides/user.html) and this [short video](https://www.youtube.com/watch?v=eq4yEM5z5SY&list=PL-jqvaPsjQpMqnRgFEw_3fuGQbcVDTpaM&index=5) describing how it works.
 </p>
 {::options parse_block_html="false" /}